CHervaud/Dotfiles/README.md

 # Dotfiles

-This is my litle repository for my dotfiles, feel free to use my configuration !
+This is my little repository for my dotfiles, feel free to use my configuration !

 ## Use